kirandash/django/blog/readme.md

 ### 3.8 Requirements.txt to manage dependencies - BE
 1. At the end of the project: we can create a requirement.txt file to manage all our dependencies. `pip freeze > requirements.txt`
-2. And then on a different machine after cloning the project from git, we can create a new venv and run `pip install requirements.txt` to install all the dependencies.
+2. And then on a different machine after cloning the project from git, we can create a new venv, activate it and from the folder with requirements.txt file, run `pip install -r requirements.txt` to install all the dependencies.
+3. Test by deleting blog_env and create blog_venv.

 ## 4 React project setup - FE
 ### 4.1 Create React Project using create-react-app tool - FE